prgres/clickup-tui/README.md

 Use the arrow keys, enter, and other relevant keyboard shortcuts to navigate through the TUI and interact with ClickUp.

 ## Configuration
-Before using the tool, make sure to set up your ClickUp API key and configure any necessary settings.
+Before using the tool, set up your ClickUp API key and configure any necessary settings.
 You can do this by creating a configuration file or using environment variables.
-Refer to the documentation for details on how to set up your configuration.
+Please take a look at the documentation for details on how to set up your configuration.

 ## Dependencies